Enhancing ECG Classification Robustness with Lightweight Unsupervised Anomaly Detection Filters: Introduction

 \section{Introduction}

-Cardiovascular diseases (CVDs) are the leading cause of mortality worldwide, accounting for 19.8 million deaths in 2022 \cite{WHO-Website}.
-Early detection and timely intervention, encompassing pharmacological therapy and lifestyle modifications, are critical for improving patient outcomes and mitigating the associated healthcare burden.
-However, traditional monitoring within clinical settings often fails to capture the sporadic or asymptomatic cardiac events that may serve as early indicators of underlying pathologies.
-The advent of wearable technology offers a promising avenue for continuous, ambulatory electrocardiogram (ECG) monitoring, facilitating the detection of transient abnormalities without impeding patients' daily activities.
-The large-scale deployment of continuous ECG monitoring generates vast quantities of data that preclude manual analysis, necessitating automated interpretation.
-Over the past decade, machine learning (ML), and particularly deep learning (DL), has demonstrated remarkable success in analyzing complex ECG signals \cite{hong2020opportunities}.

-Despite these advancements, the transition from controlled datasets to real-world clinical deployment, especially on resource-constrained wearable devices, poses significant challenges.
+The transition from controlled datasets to real-world clinical deployment, especially on resource-constrained wearable devices, poses significant challenges.
 Beyond the fundamental requirements of high accuracy and computational efficiency, a critical challenge arises from the inevitability of encountering Out-of-Distribution (OOD) data.
 In the context of ambulatory ECG analysis, OOD data typically manifests in two critical forms: ECG signals exhibiting pathologies unseen during the model's training (unseen CVD classes), and signals that are so severely corrupted by noise artifacts (e.g., electrode motion or muscle activity) that they are rendered unsuitable for analysis.
-Standard classifiers are prone to making erroneous, often high-confidence, predictions on such inputs, which can undermine the reliability of the system \cite{goodfellow2014explaining, amodei2016concrete}.
+Standard classifiers are prone to making erroneous, often high-confidence, predictions on such inputs, which can undermine the reliability of the system \cite{amodei2016concrete}.

 Addressing this challenge through purely supervised learning is impractical, as it requires an exhaustive, labeled dataset encompassing all possible CVDs and noise profiles encountered in daily life.
-Consequently, research has focused on methods for OOD detection and Uncertainty Quantification (UQ).
-Existing approaches often rely on analyzing the outputs or latent features of supervised classifiers (e.g., using MC Dropout, Deep Ensembles, post-hoc energy scores, or specialized architectures) \cite{barandas2024evaluation, elul2021meeting, yu2025trustworthy, eidheim2025quantifying}.
-While these methods are valuable, they frequently address the detection of unseen classes and the identification of noise in isolation.
-Furthermore, many sophisticated approaches overlook the stringent computational constraints required for real-time deployment on wearable devices.
+Consequently, research has focused on methods for OOD detection.
+Existing approaches like uncertainty quantification (UQ) (e.g., using MC Dropout or Deep Ensembles) \cite{barandas2024evaluation} can detect OOD data but suffer from inefficiency due to multiple ensemble members of forward passes.
+Furthermore, they frequently address the detection of unseen classes and the identification of noise in isolation.